 Simplify customer service responsibilities

-Additionally, instituting chatbots might seem like an impersonal approach to customer service, but streamlining the answers to frequently asked questions can point frustrated customers in the right direction without requiring a human being to sacrifice time that could be more effectively spent elsewhere.
+Additionally, instituting chatbots might seem like an impersonal approach to customer service, but streamlining the answers to frequently asked questions can point frustrated customers in the right direction without requiring valuable time you could be spending elsewhere.
 But don't overlook the value of good customer service, which was already something of an anachronism even before COVID-19 made customer service even harder to deliver.
-Responding cheerfully, helpfully, and quickly to customer contacts will always set a business apart.
+Responding cheerfully, helpfully, and quickly to customers will always set your business apart.